alexevenly/godot-2d-mini-game/scripts/README.md

 ## Logging and Statistics
 - **`Logger.gd`** – Lightweight category-based logging utility used across generators and state managers for consistent console output.
-- **Statistics file handling in `Main.gd`** – Each playthrough creates a timestamped entry in `/logs` containing level dimensions, coin counts, completion time, and remaining time, providing a trail for balancing tweaks.
+- **`StatisticsLogger.gd`** – Initializes timestamped log files under `/logs`, writes per-level metrics (dimensions, coins, completion time, remaining time, player-to-exit distance, completion rate), and forwards remaining-time data to `TimerManager` for balancing tweaks.

 ### Extending the System
 - Add new level archetypes by creating a generator that mirrors the `MazeGenerator`/`KeyLevelGenerator` pattern and exposing it through `GameState.LevelType` and `LevelGenerator.generate_level()`.